Use this guide to help you choose which course you need. You can download a copy of this guide by clicking here.

 You must do the full CBT course.
-Full details of the CBT course can be found here .

 3. You have renewed your provisional licence in the same category as your previous licence without a break.